Pushing-Induced Arrest Across Lattices and Dimensions

 \textit{Conclusions and outlook---}We studied the \textit{Sokoban} random walk, a minimal model for transport in the presence of tracer-media interactions, across lattices and dimensions.
-In two-dimensional Euclidean tilings, we find that the confinement length scale is well described by Eq. (\ref{eq: snowplow prediction}) and the macroscopic ``snowplow'' picture: obstacles cleared from the explored region accumulate at its perimeter and ultimately form an impenetrable wall, yielding a finite $\mathrm{MSD}_\infty$ for any $\rho>0$.
+In two-dimensional Euclidean tilings, we find that the exploration length scale is well described by Eq. (\ref{eq: snowplow prediction}) and the macroscopic ``snowplow'' picture: obstacles cleared from the explored region accumulate at its perimeter and ultimately form an impenetrable wall, yielding a finite $\mathrm{MSD}_\infty$ for any $\rho>0$.
 In three dimensions, this macroscopic reasoning breaks down: despite boundary condensation, confinement occurs at length scales that can be orders of magnitude smaller than the snowplow estimate, indicating an additional arrest mechanism.

-We identified this missing mechanism as \emph{emergent trapping}.
-Confinement is triggered by rare, irreversible local rearrangements that close the ``door'' behind the tracer; the resulting trapping probability is approximately constant in step number, leading to exponential survival.
+At high obstacle densities, the walker is either completely confined from the get-go, or has very limited ability to explore beyond its immediate surroundings.
+We thus focused on lower obstacle densities for which $\sqrt{ \mathrm{MSD}_{\infty}}\gg1$.
+There, we identified the missing mechanism as \emph{emergent trapping}.
+Confinement is triggered by rare, irreversible local rearrangements that close the ``door'' behind the tracer.
+At low obstacle densities, the resulting trapping probability is approximately constant in step number, leading to exponential survival.
 This perspective yields a closed-form prediction for the time dependent Mean-Squared-Displacement.
-This is encapsulated in Eq. (\ref{eq: MSD _t_ analytical}), in terms of two microscopic quantities accessible from short-time dynamics: the diffusion coefficient $D(\rho)$ and the trapping probability $P(\rho)$.
+The prediction is encapsulated in Eq. (\ref{eq: MSD _t_ analytical}), in terms of two microscopic quantities accessible from short-time dynamics: the diffusion coefficient $D(\rho)$ and the instantaneous trapping probability $P(\rho)$.
 Trapping and the “snowplow” effect are complementary mechanisms that together provide a coherent picture of confinement.
-In this unified view, snowplowing provides a geometric upper bound on the ultimate cage size, whereas trapping provides the kinetic route to arrest, a distinction that becomes decisive in $3D$, where transience prevents the sustained boundary processing required for snowplow-controlled confinement.
+In this unified view, snowplowing provides a geometric upper bound on the ultimate size of the explored region, whereas trapping provides the kinetic route to arrest.
+This distinction becomes decisive in 3D, where transience prevents the sustained boundary processing required for snowplow-controlled confinement.